thomasheinemann/asset_price_prognosis_degiro/README.md

-# Asset Price Prognosis DeGiro
+# Asset Price Prognosis with DeGiro

 ### Summary
 This project aims to predict the next day's price data for an asset based on its past price evaluation.